rtfeldman/seamless-immutable/README.md

 seamless-immutable
 ==================

+*Warning:* This fork is published under @lelandmiller/seamless-immutable.
+It may not be up to date with the original seamless-immutable package.
+Please check out the original repository at <https://github.com/rtfeldman/seamless-immutable>.

 Immutable JS data structures which are backwards-compatible with normal Arrays and Objects.

 Use them in `for` loops, pass them to functions expecting vanilla JavaScript data structures, etc.